Published on October 12th, 2022 by Josh Arnold

 The major risk for global pharmaceutical manufacturers is patent loss.
 When a particular drug loses patent, the market is typically flooded with competition, especially for the world’s top-selling products.

-Humira at one point generated over half of AbbVie’s annual sales.
-Loss of patent exclusivity is a significant overhang–AbbVie expects its total sales will decline in 2023 as a result.
-At the same time, AbbVie also expects to return to modest sales growth in 2024.
+Humira once generated over half of AbbVie’s annual sales.
+Loss of patent exclusivity is a significant overhang—AbbVie expects its total sales to decline in 2023 as a result.
+At the same time, AbbVie also expects to return to sales growth in 2025, with high single-digit annual growth through the end of the decade.

 Source: Investor Presentation

-In all, we expect 2.5% EPS growth for AbbVie, reflecting the steep patent cliff facing Humira.
-We believe the growth outlook will improve when the Humira overhang is gone, but for now, there is some uncertainty surrounding AbbVie’s ability to overcome that with new products.
+We expect 5% EPS growth for AbbVie over the next five years, reflecting the steep patent cliff facing Humira.
+We believe the growth outlook will improve when the Humira overhang is gone, but there is uncertainty surrounding AbbVie’s ability to overcome that with new products.

 Competitive Advantages & Recession Performance